 Diaper rash is most often caused by a wet diaper that’s been left on too long.
-A diaper that’s too tight or not fastened properly can also cause a rash where it rubs against your baby’s skin.
-More serious causes include yeast infections, bacterial infections, and allergic reactions.
+A diaper that’s too tight or not appropriately fastened can also cause a rash where it rubs against your baby’s skin.
+More severe cases include yeast infections, bacterial infections, and allergic reactions.

 Check your baby’s diaper at least every two hours, and change it immediately if it’s wet or dirty.
 Clean his skin thoroughly after each change.
 Use water and a soft cloth or mild wipes.
 Avoid wipes that contain alcohol or propylene glycol, as they can irritate your baby’s skin.

 Let your baby go diaper-free whenever you can.
-This lets her skin get really dry after a diaper change, which can help prevent bacteria from growing.
+It lets the skin dry after a diaper change, which can help prevent bacteria from growing.
 The best time for a diaper-free baby is immediately after a bowel movement (you’ll cut down on the likelihood of a big mess!)

 If you use cloth diapers, make sure you are washing them correctly.
 Improperly washed diapers can harbor bacteria and irritate your baby’s skin.
 Avoid harsh detergents, and don’t use bleach or fabric softener.

-Even with the best preventative measures, most babies get diaper rash at some point.
-There are a number of home remedies you can use to ease your baby’s discomfort.
-Combine any of these treatments with making sure your baby stays as dry as possible in between changes.
+Even with the best preventative measures, most babies get diaper rash.
+You can use several home remedies to ease your baby’s discomfort.
+Combine these treatments to ensure your baby stays as dry as possible in between changes.

 Give Baking Soda Baths

 Dissolve two tablespoons of baking soda in a basin of warm water, and soak your baby’s bottom for 10 minutes, up to three times a day.
-Note that babies whose umbilical cords haven’t fallen off aren’t ready to be bathed, so this method isn’t right for brand new babies.
+Note that babies whose umbilical cords haven’t fallen off aren’t ready to be bathed, so this method isn’t suitable for newborns.
 Never leave your baby alone in a bath.